TuxVinyards/qqX/README.md

 ## Safe & Powerful text based Quickemu Virtual Machine Manager

-Use the Github **code/clone** button for the latest tweaks & bug fixes ...
+Use the Github **code/clone** button for the very latest tweaks & bug fixes:

+Qemu-img changing its disksize reporting has been sorted.

+Release 1.2.01 is a number boost to reflect other recent changes:

-The recent bug that stopped the creation of first time snapshots has now been fixed.
-The same with the bug in the config wizard not adding 'G' to the ram= line which caused new distros to fail to start in both quickemu & qqX
+Creation of first time snapshots has now been fixed.

+Same with no-start new distros from the config wizard not adding 'G' to the ram= line.
-Changes to qemu-img and its reporting on disksizes caused a few math headaches.
-Thats now fixed too.

-Release 1.2.01 is a number boost to reflect all the recent tweaks and fixes.

 Release 1.1.05, added an extra layer of qemu-img disk health checks to the disk info function.
-Disks can go wrong.
-Picture of it working lower down, in the release notes section 👍 Give it a try.
+Picture of it working lower down, in the release notes section.
+Disks can go wrong. 👍 Give it a try.

-Your help at making this software better is always appreciated.

 ### quickemu quickget X terminal project